minoad/plat-analysis/README.md

 ## TODO

-* TODO: Deal with these file names
+> TODO: Deal with these file names
-* TODO: Automate file type
+> TODO: Automate file type
-* TODO: Come back to this and figure out what is going on
+> TODO: Come back to this and figure out what is going on
-    * struct errors in ocr.py
+    > struct errors in ocr.py
-* TODO: Can i remove watermarks?
+> TODO: Can i remove watermarks?
+> TODO: Convert the file write to use a protocol and implement a sqlwriter
+> TODO: Resolve `WARNING:plat.ocr:Not implemented error on pages in pdf plat/data/GRAND MESA/Grand Mesa 7 Lots 83 and 84 Replat Addressing 2019-07-30 (2).pdf: unsupported filter /JBIG2Decode.
+File path: plat/data/GRAND MESA/Grand Mesa 7 Lots 83 and 84 Replat Addressing 2019-07-30 (2).pdf`
+> TODO: Collect additional pdf file properties.

 ## Introduction